thestrukture/IDE/README.md

 A debugger is still in development.
 Please use current golang command line tools as a fallback.
 The final result of each [Go server](http://golangserver.com) webapp is go code.

 ### Go Server apps
 If you're writing a webapp, Go Server attempts to use logging to find bugs.
 This process works by recovering from a runtime panic and stating the default line including the reason it crashed.
 This logger is only supported within the web service code, template pipeline code and templates.
-Due ot this feature limit your code within the scope of one line.
+Due to this feature limit your code within the scope of one line.

 Good :